PatrickEGorman/NLPSolver/Readme.md

 It is important to note that the recognized code for an exponential is ```**``` and not ```^```.
 In the case of 2 terms being multiplied together a ```*``` symbol is required.
-The program will not recognize any variables other than x,y, and z, however not all 3 variables are required to be included.
+The program will not recognize any variables other than x,y, and z.
+It can run with 2 out of 3 variables, but due to some issue in the libraries used, it doesn't seem to do well with only 1 out of 3 variables.
 The program is only guaranteed to work with second degree polynomials with a min or max in terms of x, y and z variables, and a linear constraint equal to 0.